 Through my experience, I have witnessed people’s numerous strengths.
 They are kind, resilient, brave, and hopeful.
 People have a desire for love and genuine connection.
 Sometimes, though, people find themselves feeling lost, alone, unsupported and forget how strong they are.
 It can be challenging to move forward when these emotions come up and seem to want to stay.
 My role is to work alongside with you and help support you rediscover your inner resources in order to alleviate thoughts and emotions that are inhibiting feelings of connection, fulfillment, and joy.
 It is a privilege to walk with someone along their path for a moment in time and I feel grateful for the invitation to do so.
 I could not imagine doing any other kind of work.

 I work with teens, adults, and older adults on an individual basis who come in with a wide variety of concerns they are dealing with.
-I also hold small group workshop sessions.
-I am also passionate about working with fellow empaths and highly sensitive people to help them learn to ground and balance their energy in a world that can seem overwhelming at times.
+I also hold small group workshop sessions that promote healing with community.
+I am passionate about working with fellow empaths and highly sensitive people to help them learn to ground and balance their energy in a world that can seem overwhelming at times.
 I identify both as an empath and highly sensitive person and I know how challenging it can be to navigate in a world as a person who feels so much.
 After much of my own personal work, I have learned to overcome the challenges and embrace the advantages that come from being a highly sensitive person.